When systems break, ordinary people push back

 What do you tell a five-year-old who wakes up to an empty Christmas tree?
 Blame the immigrants, obviously.

 Little Charlie Peterson just wanted a LEGO Millennium Falcon.
 Instead, he got a front-row seat to his family's holiday celebration of tariffs, boat sinkings, and the glorious renaming of the Washington Monument.
-As relatives arrive bearing casseroles and conspiracy theories, Charlie watches the adults in his life deliver tearful testimonials to their favorite president and explain why the Supreme Court ruling that presidents can't be prosecuted is actually good news for everyone.
+Charlie watches the adults in his life deliver tearful testimonials to their favorite president and explain why the Supreme Court ruling that presidents can't be prosecuted is actually good news for everyone.

 It's Easter at the White House.